dasch-swiss/dsp-metadata-gui/docs/tab_view.md

 Classes have properties, that can either be literal values (e.g. strings, URLs, etc.) or references to instances of other classes (e.g. a dataset being belonging to a project).

-### Project
+### Organization

-The project is the only class of which there can only be one, in the metadata.
-The tab therefor does not have the list of multiple instances.
+There can be multiple organizations.

-This class holds all information that is representative of the entire project.
+This class represents an organization that contributed to the project.

-### Dataset

-There can be multiple datasets.

-A project hosted on the DSP must have one or multiple datasets.